Hi, I’m Alex!

 I have organized the content of this website into Categories, so you can easily find what you need.
 The categories I have now are:

-I may or may not be slightly biased towards strength related topics.
+I may or may not be slightly biased towards strength and female athlete related topics.
 Enjoy!

 What?
 Why?
-How? are my attempts to answer interesting questions on the topics of sports performance and injury prevention.
+How? are my attempts to answer interesting questions on the topics related to sports performance and injury prevention.

 Database of the exercise injury prevention programs - it is a database with links to the exercise programs aiming at reducing injuries in different sports and groups of athletes.
 Additionally, I have assessed the quality of each website these programs are hosted on, and the quality of the way this information is presented.
 I hope this assessment will help you to decide whether you can adopt the program as it is (high-quality programs designed for your sport, age group, sex) or modify and consult (lower quality programs or less targeted to your specific needs) the program with a specialist (coach, physical therapist, sports doctor).